732911129/samples/strikingly-hangman/README.md

 The progress tracking README for my creation for the Strikingly Hangman programming test.

 ## improvement ideas

+  - It's not about the most frequent letter, it's about the letter that maximally splits the subset.
+  - The letter that leads the subsets to shrink fastest, while maintaining the likelihood the word will be in them.
+Maybe the mean, or median, or letter with the closes to the mean ?

+## improvement ideas

   - Always do vowels first
   - bigger word list